-Elements of biofeedback have been used for centuries to regulate the body and mind, including practices like meditation and yoga.
-Modern usage and application of biofeedback began in the late 19th century when scientists began to develop theories concerning bodily homeostasis and the regulation of minute bodily functions, like small muscle movements, breathing, and heart rate.
+Biofeedback elements have been used for centuries in treating the body and mind, including practices like meditation and yoga.
+Modern usage and application of biofeedback began in the late 19th century when scientists began developing theories concerning bodily homeostasis and managing minute bodily functions, like muscle movements, breathing, and heart rate.

 In the 1960s, interest in the potential uses of biofeedback increased, with the Biofeedback Research Society formed in 1969.
-Biofeedback was influenced by several different areas of study in science and medicine, including physics, behavioral psychology, human biology, and more.
-Biofeedback also gained popularity as many people came to an increasing understanding of the connection between the body and the mind.
+Biofeedback was influenced by several different areas of study in science and medicine, including physics, behavioral psychology, and human biology.
+It also gained popularity as many people came to an increasing understanding of the connection between the body and the mind.

 Throughout the late 20th and early 21st centuries, research on the potential applications of biofeedback has continued, incorporating new technologies and scientific techniques to better study the relationship between body and mind.
-Technologies such as EEGs and other measuring devices allow scientists and medical professionals to gather more detailed information about the body, and for patients to interpret the signals these machines collect from the body in real-time.
-Today, the study and application of biofeedback is a thriving discipline in the study of psychology and physiology.
+Technologies such as electroencephalograms (EEGs) and other measuring techniques can allow scientists and medical professionals to gather more detailed information about the body.
+They also allow patients to interpret the signals these machines receive from the body in real-time.

 How Biofeedback Works

-Biofeedback can be used to treat combat veterans diagnosed with PTSD, or post-traumatic stress disorder, which is often associated with events experienced during combat.
-In particular, biofeedback can be used to increase heart rate variability, which is associated with enhanced attention and short-term memory.
+Biofeedback therapy is often used to treat those diagnosed with post-traumatic stress disorder (PTSD).
+In particular, biofeedback may increase heart rate variability, which is associated with enhanced attention and short-term memory.

-Biofeedback, in the form of neurofeedback can also be used to help patients regulate emotional responses and practice engaging in calm, relaxed states.
-Even very small adjustments to physical symptoms of stress and PTSD can result in a meaningful reduction of symptoms, prompting military organizations to adopt this form of biofeedback as a viable treatment option for even very resistant cases of PTSD.
-Biofeedback has been shown to reduce the symptoms of PTSD in some cases significantly and can complement a variety of other treatment options.
+In the form of neurofeedback therapy, biofeedback may also help clients manage emotional responses and practice engaging in calm, relaxed states.
+Minor adjustments to physical symptoms of stress may result in a meaningful reduction of emotional symptoms.
+Biofeedback has been shown to reduce the symptoms of PTSD, in some cases significantly, and it can complement a variety of other treatment options.

 Biofeedback has also been shown to be effective in reducing stress levels in soldiers exposed to combat.
-Biofeedback techniques can increase mental and psychological resilience, allowing soldiers to learn how to better respond to stressful situations and make decisions under pressure.
-In one study, soldiers trained in stress-reduction biofeedback methods were better able to perform first aid during a simulated ambush, reflecting how biofeedback allowed them to regulate their emotional and physical responses better to stress.
+The techniques in this type of therapy may increase mental and psychological resilience, allowing soldiers to learn how to respond better to stressful situations and make decisions under pressure.
+In one study, soldiers trained in stress-reduction biofeedback methods were better able to perform first aid during a simulated ambush, reflecting how biofeedback allowed them to control their emotional and physical responses to stress.

-This training can also reduce the mental and psychological load of combat, resulting in a reduced rate of PTSD and other emotional distress among those serving in the armed forces.
-Biofeedback can, therefore, not only reduce the symptoms of mental distress during and after combat but can also improve mental and emotional fitness regardless of the circumstances.
-In this way, biofeedback can be used as part of a holistic approach that emphasizes healthy behavior and coping mechanisms in a variety of different areas, including physical, mental, and emotional health.
+This training may also reduce the mental and psychological load of combat, resulting in a reduced rate of PTSD and other mental health conditions among those serving in the armed forces.
+In this way, biofeedback can be part of a holistic approach that emphasizes healthy behavior and coping mechanisms in various areas, including physical, mental, and emotional health.

 Other Applications Of Biofeedback

-In addition to helping to monitor and reduce stress and PTSD, biofeedback also has a variety of other difference applications, including incontinence, chronic pain, headaches and migraines, and decision-making.
+In addition to monitoring and reducing stress and PTSD, biofeedback has various applications, including for incontinence, chronic pain, headaches and migraines, and decision-making.

-- Incontinence - Biofeedback can be used to help treat incontinence in children, women who are pregnant or have recently given birth, and other people who struggle with bladder control and similar issues.
-Biofeedback can be used to help train and strengthen pelvic muscles, as well as to recognize symptoms of needing to urinate more easily.
+Biofeedback can be used to help treat incontinence in children, individuals who are pregnant or have recently given birth, and other people who experience bladder control and similar concerns.
+The treatment can be used to help train and strengthen pelvic muscles and help people more readily recognize symptoms of needing to urinate.

-- Emotional regulation and decision-making - Biofeedback can be used to help regulate emotions and improve decision making.
-Participants in biofeedback studies can learn how to more effectively regulate their emotions and achieve mental and emotional calm through a deeper understanding of related physical symptoms.
-In particular, biofeedback has been used to help investors and financial traders make better business decisions.
-Biofeedback also has a wide range of applications in the sphere of personal life, helping individuals to recognize better and regulate their emotions and actions.
+Participants in biofeedback studies can learn how to manage their emotions and achieve mental and emotional calm through a deeper understanding of related physical symptoms.
+Biofeedback also has many applications in personal life, helping individuals recognize and manage their emotions and actions.

-- Mental health - Biofeedback can be used to help patients manage their mental health.
-Using biofeedback, patients can learn to reduce symptoms of illnesses such as stress, anxiety, and PTSD.
+Biofeedback can be used to help clients manage their mental health.
+Using biofeedback, individuals can learn to reduce symptoms of mental illnesses such as stress, anxiety, and PTSD.

 Using Biofeedback To Manage Stress At Home

-Biofeedback is traditionally used in a medical setting, often in a hospital or doctor's office and with the supervision and instruction of a medical professional.
-When used in these settings, biofeedback often involves expensive sensory equipment that allows both doctors and patients to monitor the body's feedback in real-time.
-This form of biofeedback can often be especially effective in treating otherwise imperceptible bodily elements like temperature, muscle tension, and brain activity.
+Biofeedback is most often used in a medical setting, often in a hospital or doctor's office, and with the supervision and instruction of a medical professional.
+When used in these settings, biofeedback involves sensory equipment that allows doctors and patients to monitor the body's feedback in real-time.
+This form of biofeedback can often be effective for noticing otherwise imperceptible bodily elements, such as temperature, muscle tension, and brain activity.